-IVAS is based on the HoloLens mixed reality headset and the subject of a $479 million contract.
+IVAS is based on the HoloLens augmented and mixed reality headset and the subject of a $479 million contract.

 Today, IVAS consists of a head-mounted display that connects to a small computer and radio.
 While using Microsoft’s technology, the US Army is very much developing its own device.

 Siter says a soldier-centered design methodology was used to build IVAS, with user feedback influencing its design and development from day one.